 Two ways to distribute the cinnamon-sugar topping:

-If you want your cake to have deep valleys full of cinnamon-sugar-buttery-goodness like you see in the first picture, make the topping as Derinda does.
+- If you want your cake to have deep valleys full of cinnamon-sugar-buttery-goodness as you see in the first picture, make the topping as Derinda does.
 Melt the butter and stir with a spoon.
-Drop it over the dough.
+Drop it over the dough

-If you prefer a more even topping, do it like her mother, Kay.
-Cut cold butter into sugar-Bisquick mixture with a fork or rub it together with your fingers then sprinkle evenly over the dough.
+2. If you prefer a more even topping, do it like her mother, Kay.
+Cut cold butter into sugar-Bisquick mixture with a fork or rub it with your fingers, then sprinkle evenly over the dough.

 - 1-1/3 cup Bisquick